Art, Digital & Technology (ADT)

 Orchard students learn to: |

-The career fields in the Arts is boundless, from Art Therapist to Costume Designer, Art Gallery Curator to Art Historian alongside any other industry which needs an open mind, creativeness and attention to detail. |
+The career fields in the Arts are boundless, from Art Therapist to Costume Designer, Art Gallery Curator to Art Historian alongside any other industry which needs an open mind, creativeness, and attention to detail. |

 Year 7 |